Speech2Phone: A Novel and Efficient Method for Training Speaker Recognition Models: Datasets and pre-processing

+The VCTK \citep{veaux2016superseded} is an English language dataset with a total of 109 speakers.
+During its creation, the 109 speakers spoke approximately 400 sentences.
+The same phrases are spoken by all speakers.
+The dataset has approximately 44 hours of speech and is sampled at 48KHz.

+Common Voice (CV) \citep{ardila2019common} is a massively multilingual transcribed speech dataset for research and development of speech technology.
+CV has 54 subsets and each of these sets have data from a language, currently the dataset has a total of 5,671 hours.
+In this work, we use version 5.2 of the corpus.
-The audio dataset used in this paper includes 40 male speakers, aged between 20 and 50 years.
-The main dataset includes only Portuguese utterances, because that is the native language of the speakers.
-We opted to focus on fixing male speakers to increase the challenge for the models, since a dataset mixed with female voices would be easier to recognize, especially for models focused on audio pair analysis.

-To collect the data, each speaker was given a phonetically balanced text comprised of 149 words.
-The reading time ranged from 42 to 95 seconds.
+To train our method, it was necessary to build a specific dataset, which we call the Speech2Phone dataset.
+This dataset includes 40 male speakers, aged between 20 and 50 years.
+The dataset includes only Portuguese utterances, because that is the native language of the speakers.
+We chose to focus only on male speakers, because during the collection phase of our dataset we were able to collect only voices from 5 female speakers.
+To collect the data, each speaker was given a phonetically balanced text, according to the work of \citep{seara1994estudo}, which was comprised of 149 words.
+The reading time ranged from 42 to 95 seconds, totaling approximately 43 minutes of speech.

 Additionally, we asked each speaker to say the phoneme /a/ for approximately three seconds.
 The central second of each capture was extracted and then used as expected output for the embedding models.
 The phoneme /a/ was chosen because it is simple to articulate and very frequent in the Portuguese language.
+The Speech2Phone dataset is publicly available on the Github repository\footnote{\url{https://github.com/Edresson/Speech2Phone}}